Bhagavad Gita Chapter 4 Verse 13 Meaning

 Available in 28 languages

-This verse from Chapter 4 of the Bhagavad Gita highlights a practical insight: The fourfold caste has been created by Me according to the differentiation of Guna and Karma; though I am the author of it, know Me as non-doer and immutable.
+The Gita addresses spiritual sacrifice with characteristic directness here.
+The fourfold caste has been created by Me according to the differentiation of Guna and Karma; though I am the author of it, know Me as non-doer and immutable.
+Within the broader arc of Chapter 4, this verse builds on Krishna's systematic exposition of divine knowledge.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team